 WILLIAM C. MARTEL – ASSOCIATE PROFESSOR OF INTERNATIONAL SECURITY STUDIES

-In his courses, which include “Foundations in Policy Analysis,” “Leadership,” “Decision Making and Public Policy,” and “Technology,” Martel’s approach to teaching is to engage students in discussions that focus on the intersection between theory and practice.
+In his courses, which include Evolution of Grand Strategy, Decision Making and Public Policy, Foundations of International Cyber Security, Foundations in Policy Analysis, Leadership in Public and Private Organizations, and Technology and International Security, Martel’s approach to teaching is to engage students in discussions that focus on the intersection between theory and practice.
 When students leave his courses, he wants them to think critically about the central problem or question, and to focus their intellectual efforts and passions on that issue.

 Office: Cabot 602